Smithsonian inquires about drawings by migrant children showing themselves in cages

 One drawing was by a 10-year-old boy from Guatemala, another by an 11-year-old from Guatemala; and the third one was by a different 10-year-old, but the child's country of origin was unknown.

-Dr. Sara Goza, the incoming president of the American Academy of Pediatrics, told NBC News last week that children should not be held in detention centers after she toured Customs and Border Protection facilities.
+Dr. Sara Goza, the incoming president of the American Academy of Pediatrics, said last week after touring CBP facilities that children should not be held in detention centers.

-“Children do not belong in Customs and Border Protection facilities, or in any detention facilities,” Goza told NBC News.
+“Children do not belong in Customs and Border Protection facilities, or in any detention facilities,” Goza said.
 “No amount of time spent in these facilities is safe for children.”

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.